waterrmalann/NetworkBandwidthMonitor/README.md

 - Tkinter (for the GUI)
 - [Quicksand](https://www.dafont.com/quicksand.font) (pretty nice font)

-### Freezing (Windows)
+### Freezing

-You can freeze the source to exe.
-I personally use [PyInstaller](https://www.pyinstaller.org/).
+You can freeze the source file to an executable for convenience's sake.
+I personally use [PyInstaller](https://www.pyinstaller.org/) as it works for both Windows and Linux.
+Use `--onefile` and `--noconsole` for best results.
-Run the following console command for the best results:
-`pyinstaller NetworkBandwidthMonitor.py --onefile --noconsole`

 ### Todos